The St. George Hotel (Bermuda): Design & History

 The hotel was constructed on Rose Hill overlooking the town of St. George and was opened in 1906.
-It had over 100 rooms and served as a winter tourist destination featuring "extensive grounds, private baths, luxurious furnishings, sun parlors, spacious verandas, large ballroom, orchestra, tennis and golf" Next to the hotel the was the bar the "Sea Venture" built in the shape of a ship.
+It had over 100 rooms and served as a winter tourist destination featuring "extensive grounds, private baths, luxurious furnishings, sun parlors, spacious verandas, large ballroom, orchestra, tennis and golf" Next to the hotel was the bar the "Sea Venture" built in the shape of a ship.
 The hotel was renovated and expanded over the years, including a new wing, and one of the largest indoor swimming pools in Bermuda.
 The hotel had a golf course and a beach club at Achilles Bay.

 The hotel was purchased by the Furness Bermuda Line in 1920, to coordinate with their ships bringing tourists to the island.
 Since the ships docked in Hamilton, passengers wishing to stay at the hotel were brought by to the hotel by the Furness tender the Bermudian and later Castle Harbor.

 The hotel would be a popular winter holiday destination for many U.S. visitors, including F. Scott Fitzgerald and his wife Zelda.